tscelsi/hansard-ui/README.md

 - `npm run dev` – start dev server on http://localhost:3000
 - `npm run build` – build
 - `npm run start` – start production server

+# TODO

+- on speech pages add links to next/previous speech
+- find way to add bill status
+  - is the bill active? is it an act?